openstreetmap/id-tagging-schema/CONTRIBUTING.md

 To make a change, update the corresponding file within the `data` folder: The `presets` contain a representation of OpenStreetMap's [map features](https://wiki.openstreetmap.org/wiki/Map_Features), and the `fields` are their properties.
 In addition, the tagging schema contains a few `categories` of presets and a list of `deprecated` and `discardable` tags.

-When you want to create a new preset often copying file representing similar one and modifying it will be a good way to work, rather than writing it from scratch.
+When creating a new preset, copying the JSON file of a similar preset and modifying it accordingly is often a good starting point, rather than writing it fully from scratch.

 ### Icons